Sabareh/The-Forex-Data-Pipeline/README.md

 - **Hive Integration**: The processed data is stored in a Hive table within HDFS, facilitating efficient storage and retrieval of the prepared currency rate information.

-- **Seamless ML Integration**: By providing clean and well-structured data, the Forex Data Pipeline sets the stage for downstream machine-learning pipelines to seamlessly integrate and build predictive models.
+- **Seamless ML Integration**: By providing clean and well-structured data, the Forex Data Pipeline sets the stage for downstream machine-learning pipelines to integrate and build predictive models seamlessly.

 ## Repository Structure

 The repository is organized as follows:

-- `src/`: Contains the source code for the Forex Data Pipeline.
+- `/`: Contains the source code for the Forex Data Pipeline.
-- `data/`: Holds sample data files for testing and development.
-- `notebooks/`: Jupyter notebooks showcasing data exploration, transformation, and pipeline execution.
-- `docs/`: Documentation and relevant resources for understanding and utilizing the pipeline.

 ## Getting Started